LucasDelfino92/morrowindsharp/mw#.md

   - Hide/delete the mod's **mwse** folder.
 This disables the new sprinting feature.
   - In [**TESAME**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tesame), delete the following records:
     - GMST **fJumpRunMultiplier**
-  - Save the plugin as **Speed and Movement.ESP**, overwriting the original when asked.
   - This omits the change to the running jump speed.
 - [**Wading in Water MW**](https://www.nexusmods.com/morrowind/mods/48783) by R-Zero
 Slows all creatures, NPCs and the Player down when they are walking half-submerged in water.